 The amount of UK minimum wage that workers receive depends on which age bracket they fall into.
-To be entitled to the UK minimum wage they must be of at least school leaving age, which is generally 16 years old in England.
+To be entitled to the wage they must be of at least school leaving age, which is generally 16 years old in England.

-What is the UK minimum wage?
+How the UK minimum wage works

 In addition to full-time employees, any workers who fit in the following categories are entitled to the minimum wage in the UK: